zyteo/LighTide/readme.md

 Work on comments from soft launch (Sun code + URL useparams + chart + station marker) Added marker on map to point out station.
 Added redirect to homepage.
-13 Oct - Attempting to update map link on search.
+13 Oct - Tried to update map link on search, scraped efforts since results were not ideal.
+Adding chart.
 ```

 ### Problem-Solving Strategy